laurieroy/rails-password-manager/README.md

 # Password Manager

-This is a password manager built in Rails 7
+This is a password manager built in Rails 7.
+This is my first time playing around with the new model-level encryption.

 Tech Stack
 CSS: tailwind